marvin-hansen/bazel_rust_example/README.md

 ## Bazelmod support

-The Bazel project decided to change the main configuration from the previous WORKSPACE format to the current MODULE a.k.a bazelmod) format.
-Since Bazel 7, the bazelmod format has been set as the new default.
-This demo project uses the current bazelmod by default and has a working WORKSPACE configuration.
-This may help those who are trying to convert an existing Bazel project to the new Bazelmod format.
+The Bazel project decided to change the main configuration from the previous WORKSPACE format to the current MODULE (a.k.a bazelmod) format.
+Since Bazel 7, the Bazelmod format has been set as the new default.
+This demo project uses the current bazelmod, but also comes with a working[ WORKSPACE configuration](config/workspace/WORKSPACE).
+This may help people who are
+trying to convert an existing Bazel project from the previous format to the new Bazelmod configuration format.

 ## Bazel configuration